AmazingK2k3/AmazingK2k3/README.md

 # Hi, I'm Kaushik 👋

 ###  About me:
-Hello!
-I'm Kaushik, a  fourth-year CS student from India, who wants to research, understand the first principles and solve fundamental problems using tech that can potentially make huge impacts in the world.
+a  fourth-year CS student from India, who wants to research, understand the first principles and solve fundamental problems using tech that can potentially make huge impacts in the world.
-I usually work on **Deep Learning, Machine Learning**, and **Data Analysis**
+I usually work on DL, ML, and Data Analytics.

 While I have been in GitHub for quite a long time, I rather have been inactive.
 I am currently looking to build more projects, develop skill sets and soon venture into the open-source world!

 I am currently learning Computer Vision, NLP, and Reinforcement Learning.
 My primary research topic is Graph Neural Networks.
-My current pursuit is digging deep and understanding the fundamentals of how different models learn, work, and understand.
-I want to get a clear understanding of how Neural Net models learn and how we can use those insights to solve more problems.
+My current pursuit is digging deep and understanding how different models learn, work, and understand.
+I want to know how Neural Net models learn and how we can use those insights to solve more problems.
+Currently just reading through papers and breaking them down.

-### Important Links:
+### Links:
 - Portfolio: Under Works!
 - Mail: [Gmail](kaushiksrivatsan03@gmail.com)
 - Resume: [Kaushik_CV](https://docs.google.com/document/d/1bK6rg6eprg2qZWLLNEqUJbXea2VDDhfz642-sAY20c0/edit?usp=sharing)